nathancarter/weblurch/doc/plan.md

 Complete the Groups plugin by adding the following features.

- * Enhance the Group insertion actions so that they are unavailable when the base and anchor of the selection are not in the same Group.
  * Add instance methods for getting/setting arbitrary data on a Group, as key-value pairs stored in the open grouper DOM element attributes.